joxyle-jhon/AI-Image-Generator-JavaScript/README.md

-# AI-Image-Generator
-This is a sccratch AI-image Generator using JavaScript and basic fundamentals of HTML, and CSS.

 # AI-Image-Generator-JavaScript

 This repository hosts an AI-driven image generation tool powered by OpenAI's API.
 Leveraging cutting-edge machine learning capabilities, this JavaScript application allows users to generate high-quality images based on their inputs and preferences.